matter-labs/zksync-lite-docs/docs/dev/payments/basic.md

 Thus, in order to make an account capable of initiating L2 transactions, the user must set a signing key for it via `ChangePubKey` transaction.

-This transaction has to have two signatures:
+This transaction needs two signatures:

 - zkSync signature of the transaction data, so that it won't be possible to mutate transaction contents.
 - Ethereum signature proving account ownership.